Optimal Time and Space Construction of Suffix Arrays and LCP Arrays for Integer Alphabets: Introduction

 Suffix arrays~\cite{ManberM93} are data structures that store all suffix positions of a given string sorted in lexicographical order according to their corresponding suffixes.
 They were proposed as a space efficient alternative to suffix trees, which are one of the most fundamental and powerful tools used for various kinds of string processing.
 LCP arrays~\cite{ManberM93} are auxiliary data structures that store the lengths of the longest common prefixes between adjacent suffixes stored in suffix arrays.
 Suffix arrays with LCP arrays are sometimes called \textit{enhanced suffix arrays}~\cite{AbouelhodaKO02}, and they can simulate various operations of suffix trees.
 Suffix arrays or enhanced suffix arrays can be used for efficiently solving problems in various research areas, such as pattern matching~\cite{ManberM93,Navarro01}, genome analysis~\cite{AbouelhodaKO02,LiS01}, text compression~\cite{GotoB14, CrochemoreI08,Burrows94ablock-sorting}, and data mining~\cite{GotoBIT13,FischerHK05}.
 In these applications, one of the main computational bottlenecks is the time and space needed to construct suffix arrays and LCP arrays.

 In this paper, we consider two problems that are for a given read-only string: constructing suffix arrays and constructing both suffix arrays and LCP arrays.
 For both problems, we propose optimal time and space algorithms.
 We assume that an input string of length $\N$ is read only, consists of an integer alphabet $[1, \dots, \sigma]$ for $1 \leq \sigma \leq \N$, and contains $\sigma$ distinct characters~\footnote{As we will describe later, this is a slightly stronger assumption than commonly used in previous research.}.
-We assume that the word RAM model is used with a word size of $w=\ceil{\log N}$ bits and that basic arithmetic and bit operations take constant time.
-We say that an algorithm runs \textit{in-place} if the algorithm requires constant extra words, which is the space except for the input string, output suffix array, and LCP array, that is, the algorithm runs in optimal space.
+We assume that the word RAM model with a word size of $w=\ceil{\log N}$ bits and that basic arithmetic and bit operations on constant number of words take constant time.
+We say that an algorithm runs \textit{in-place} and runs in optimal space if the algorithm requires constant extra words, which is the space except for the input string, output suffix array, and LCP array.

-\textbf{Suffix array construction.} The first linear time (optimal time) algorithms for constructing suffix arrays for a string over an integer alphabet $[1, \dots, \sigma]$ for $1 \leq \sigma \leq \N$ were proposed at the same time by several authors~\cite{KoA05, KarkkainenSB06, KimSPP05}, and the algorithms require at least $\N$ extra words.
+\textbf{Suffix array construction.} The first linear time (optimal time) algorithms for constructing suffix arrays for a string over an integer alphabet $[1, \dots, \sigma]$ for $1 \leq \sigma \leq \N$ were proposed at the same time by several authors~\cite{KoA05, KarkkainenSB06, KimSPP05}, and they require at least $\N$ extra words.
 Nong~\cite{Nong13} proposed a linear time and space efficient algorithm that requires $\sigma + O(1)$ extra words, but it still requires about $N$ extra words in the worst case since $\sigma$ can be~$N$.
 An in-place algorithm that runs in $O(N \log N)$ time was proposed by Franceschini and Muthukrishnan~\cite{FranceschiniM07}~\footnote{They assume that an input string is over a general alphabet, i.e., only comparison of any two characters is allowed, which can be done in $O(1)$ time.
-Their time and space complexities are optimal for general alphabets but not for integer alphabets}.
-It has been an open problem whether there exists an algorithm that runs in linear time and in-place.
+Their time and space complexities are optimal for general alphabets but not for integer alphabets.}.
+It has been an open problem whether there exists a suffix array construction algorithm that runs in linear time and in-place.